AndyGF/Cleaning-Data-Project/Codebook.md

 Variables marked with an X, Y or Z identify that the variable measures the component of the measurement on one of the 3-axis.

+Acc measurements were taken from the accelerometer with units of m/s^2 (rate of acceleration).
+Gyro measurement were taken from the gyroscope with units ?/2p (rate of rotation).

+All units were normalised in the original data set to be in the range [-1,1]

 Body refers to the fact that the variable represents the body portion of the acceleration signal, while Gravity identifies the gravity portion.